-The property at 614 Yonge Street is worthy of inclusion on the City of Toronto Inventory of Heritage Properties and designation under Part IV, Section 29 of the Ontario Heritage Act for its cultural heritage value.
-The property meets the criteria for municipal designation prescribed by the Province of Ontario under the categories of contextual and design value.
-The 21⁄2-storey commercial building (1885) was commissioned by John Wickson, who also owned the neighbouring properties at 616 and 618 Yonge Street, and was first occupied by William Doherty, a painter and wall paper hanger.
+The property at 616 Yonge Street is worthy of inclusion on the City of Toronto Inventory of Heritage Properties and designation under Part IV, Section 29 of the Ontario Heritage Act for its cultural heritage value.
+The property meets the criteria for municipal designation prescribed by the Province of Ontario under the categories of contextual, associative and design value.
+The commercial building (1885) was commissioned by John Wickson, who also owned the neighbouring properties at 614 and 618 Yonge Street, and was first occupied by druggist John Armstrong.